tomhenrich/plex/Users/How It Works.md

   * The video or audio might have a bitrate (quality level) that is too high for the connection between your device and my Server – either your download speed or my upload speed.
   * Think of it like pushing a ball through a pipe – if the ball is too big for the pipe, you need to squish it down to fit.

+This is also why it's important to update the quality settings for your device, so that Plex doesn't have to send you a low-quality transcoded video.

 [^1]: Physical Blu-rays and DVDs, and files directly copied from them, use subtitles that are just pictures of words which get overlaid on the video.
   These are usually called "PGS" or "Vobsub" when shown in Plex.